Get-hooked April 26, 2019

 #GetMoneywise – Financial planning tips for parents with children with disabilities

-In the series #GetMoneywise, we look at some ways parents of children with disabilities can plan for the future keeping the needs of their kids in mind.
+In #GetMoneywise, we look at some ways parents of children with disabilities can plan for the future keeping the needs of their kids in mind.

 Raising a child requires long term financial planning as the costs are high.
 When it comes to a child with a disability, parents must budget for more as there are additional expenses relating to medicines, therapy and care giving.

 Here are some things to keep in mind while planning.

 - Budget for it – Start working on a monthly budget that considers the child’s therapy, schooling and fun activities.
 This must also consider how the costs are likely to rise as the child grows older.

 “There are also other factors like medical advancement which has enhanced the life span of special needs dependent,” says Jitendra Solanki, author, ‘Financial Planning for Special Needs Children Families’.
 “There is also high inflation leading to the increase in the cost of lifetime care and lack of support from the government.
 This drives the need for families to take a financial planning approach.”